etlbox/etlbox.website/doks_v1.8/content/support/eula/redistribution-eula/index.md

 ---
 title: "Redistribution End-user License Agreement"
-description: "The redistribution EULA for the REDISTRIBUTABLE license."
+description: "The redistribution EULA for the ENTERPRISE OEM license."
-lead: "This EULA allows redistribution of ETLBox and comes with the REDISTRIBUTABLE package."
+lead: "This EULA allows redistribution of ETLBox and comes with the ENTERPRISE OEM license."
 draft: false
 images: []
 weight: 100
 toc: false
 ---

-For other licenses than our REDISTRIBUTABLE license, please refer to our [Standard EULA](/support/eula/standard-eula).
+For other licenses than our ENTERPRISE OEM license, please refer to our [Standard EULA](/support/eula/standard-eula).

 {{< nowrap-code >}}
 Redistribution End-user License Agreement

-(C) 2025 ETLBoxperts GmbH
+(C) 2026 ETLBoxperts GmbH

 THIS LICENSE AGREEMENT DESCRIBES YOUR RIGHTS WITH RESPECT TO THE SOFTWARE AND ITS COMPONENTS.